My Main Page with Links to My Other

 of debt and are among the worst.
 Hoy excoriates the World Bank and the International

-many of them with three-figure per capita incomes.
-Many citizens in these nations are saddled with debts they had no role in creating.
-Dead or exiled dictators created the
+Monetary Fund for creating corruption, crushing debts, and other evils.
+In 32 countries debt equals at least 80 percent of GNP, including countries with three-figure per capita incomes.
+Many subjects, er, citizens in these nations pay debts they had no role in creating.
+Dead dictators created the debts before they were born.

 The U.N. receives gentler treatment